phoenixperry/Interactive_Development_in_Open_Frameworks/Week1_Installation_Guide.md

 <http://vimeo.com/74124094>

 ###Windows:
-1. follow this installation guide - you can use it for the rest of this tutorial.
-That said, I'd still read the helpful git terms below and skim this version.
-It's got all of the conceptual material.
-The below link is a brass tacks, very long, screen by screen process.
-Windows is more involved.
-I'm sorry now but it's just how it is.
+1. follow this installation guide I mailed privately.

+**That said, still read sections one and two here for concepts you will need to know.
+You don't need to follow any of the todos though - use the install guide for that.**

 ###Mac:
 1. Download Open Frameworks for windows: